ibbzy09/Powershell-MQTT-Client/README.md

 # PowerShell2MQTT

-PowerShell2MQTT (PS2MQTT) is small PowerShell utility that lets you setup a tiny Windows agent to listen and subscribe to MQTT events.
-You can trigger workflows AKA "Recipes" based on MQTT topics.
+Powershell2MQTT (ps2mqtt) is small PowerShell utility that lets you listen and subscribe to MQTT events and trigger workflows AKA "Recipes" with MQTT topics.

-I wrote this utility to service my home, it worked well so I decided to open source and share it.
+The folders in the Recipes folders become your topics e.g. ps2mqtt/recipe/open-chrome .
+When any message comes in, the Main.ps1 script under this folder is run.

 * Comes with Premade Recipes I use around my home (Toast, Turn On/Off Screen and Open Chrome)
 * Uses the common and popular MQTT client written in .net.